 Speaking of timing, my father would have been 88 today.
-He died seven years ago in an automobile accident.
-He was a fan of early television and Borscht Belt humor and comedians like Jimmy Durante, Milton Berle, Jack Benny, Abbott & Costello, Henny Youngman, Don Rickles, Rodney Dangerfield, and Jackie Mason.
-He especially liked Mason for his Brooklyn-Yiddish accent and his leveling humor in which he pulled the rug out from pretentious attitudes and “poi-sons.”
+He died seven years ago in an automobile accident (see Lessons from Fathers and Sons).
+He was a fan of early television and Borscht Belt comedians like Jimmy Durante, Milton Berle, Jack Benny, Abbott & Costello, Henny Youngman, Don Rickles, Rodney Dangerfield, and Jackie Mason.
+He especially liked Mason for his Brooklyn-Yiddish accent and leveling humor in which he pulled the rug out from pretentious attitudes and “poi-sons.”

 I still think those things are important, even crucial, but I have come to regard them as secondary.
 I now see one thing as primary, forming the foundation upon which fatherhood rests.
 Without it, the entire structure weakens, falls apart, implodes.
 What is this primary function of fatherhood?
 In a word, it is Jackie Mason’s ballet.

 People feel secure knowing that the ballet is there even if they never attend.
 Attending isn’t the point.
 They want to know they could attend Giselle if they desired.
 In a similar way, children, families, and society need to know that father is there should they need him.
-He may be in the background, but we need to know that he is there–will be there–should it become necessary.
+He may be in the background, but we need to know that he is there–will be there–should it become necessary (see The Dance of Fatherhood).
 That he isn’t in so many cases for so many people has been catastrophic.

 Then there is the way a father is present.
 A father can be present through stability, restraint, and acceptance.
 Mine was.
 He exercised what I would call extreme virtue through my totaling a car, abandoning another in a blizzard on the Pennsylvania Turnpike, getting in trouble with the police, fathering a child when I had no business doing so, making all the wrong choices in romance, and skipping over various careers like a rock over the surface of a pond, thereby wasting time and talent.